Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - 2018-09-05

    * - Article_Version
-     - ALPSP/NISO code indicating the version of the parent work.
+     - ALPSP/NISO code indicating the version of the work.
 Possible values are the codes for Accepted Manuscript, Version of Record, Corrected Version of Record, and Enhanced Version of Record.
      - IR\ |br|\ |lb|
        IR_A1
      - VoR